carlsberg/configuration-fetch-action/README.md

 > This project is powered by AWS SDK

-A Github Action to fetches configurations from AWS AppConfig files, powered by AWS SDK
+A Github Action that fetches configurations from AWS AppConfig files, powered by AWS SDK

 ## Requirements
 - AWS AppConfig Application should exist already
 - AWS Appconfig Application Configuration profile should exist already